 6. Capacity prescribed (Act s.
 13A(2))

-For the purposes of section 13A(2) of the Act, a person who does not hold a certificate of competency, a permit or an authorisation to do particular gasfitting work does that work in a prescribed capacity if —
+For the purposes of section 13A(2) of the Act, a person does gasfitting work in a prescribed capacity if the person —

-(a) the person does the work under the supervision of a supervising gas fitter; and
+(a) does not hold a certificate of competency, a permit or an authorisation that authorises the person to do the work; and

-(b) the supervising gas fitter is authorised to supervise the work under these regulations.
+(b) does the work under the supervision of a registered gas fitter who is authorised under Part 3A Division 1 to supervise the work.

-[Regulation 6 amended: Gazette 26 Nov 2010 p.
-5929.]
+[Regulation 6 inserted: SL 2023/147 r.
+5.]

 Part 2 — Administration